VishalRamki/C3990-Server/README.md

 - Added new routes and endpoints, `/api/user`, `/api/beacon`, `/api/user/beacons`
 - REST methods implemented, however not all the REST functions are implemented for all the endpoints.
 (This is by design)
-- All the functions are raw input/ouput, no sorting or anything liek that.
+- All the functions are raw input/output, no sorting or anything like that.

 ### 15/03/17 - Addition Of New Routes [store, promotion]

 - Added new routes and endpoints which correspond to the `/api/store` and `/api/promotion`
 - All four REST methods implemented for both store and promotion.
 - Store and Promotion deals with a single store or promotion.
-Additional classes will be written for sorting and the like.
+Additional classes will be written for sorting.
 - General Bugfixing

 ### 25/02/17 - Skeleton and Reorganization